St. Joseph, Michigan: History

 The Saint Joseph river mouth was straightened through a channel and piers were added later.
 The first lighthouse in Saint Joseph contends with Chicago's original lighthouse as the first to be built on Lake Michigan.
 Newburyport changed its name to St. Joseph when it was incorporated on March 7, 1834.
 The city was incorporated June 5, 1891.
+It was reported in 2026 that the same year, a merger had been attempted between St. Joseph and Benton Harbor.

 The first water route across Lake Michigan between Saint Joseph and Chicago began as a mail route in 1825, but service was sporadic until 1842 when Samuel and Eber Ward began a permanent service.
 That lasted eleven years.
 Before the rise of large ship companies on Lake Michigan, service was done primarily by owner-operated boats.
 With the rise in shipping in Benton Harbor and the rise in tourism in Saint Joseph, permanent and larger operations began operating out of the ports.

 Original Saint Joesph Lifesaving Service boathouse, circa 1874.

 The Coast Guard still maintains a station on this site.
 (Note: As keeper of the Saint Joseph Life-Saving Station, Station 6, Joseph Napier demonstrated his heroism during multiple rescues as a career lifesaver on the Great Lakes.
 His gallantry was no more visible than on the day he risked his life and led his crew into gale-force winds to save six souls aboard a stranded vessel.")

 In 1876 the United States Lifesaving Service built a Lifesaving Station at Saint Joseph, appointing Joseph Napier as the first stationkeeper.